TyB3ar/E-Commerce-App-/README.md

 # 🛒 Advanced E-Commerce Application with Firebase

 ## Overview

 A modern, full-featured e-commerce web application built with **React**, **TypeScript**, **Redux Toolkit**, **React Query**, and **Firebase**.
-It offers:
+Built with **Test-Driven Development** and deployed using **CI/CD pipelines via GitHub Actions**.

+### 🔧 Core Features

-- Firebase Authentication with email/password registration and login
+- 🔐 Firebase Authentication with email/password registration and secure login
-- Firestore backend replacing FakeStoreAPI for products, users, and orders
+- 🔥 Firestore backend replacing FakeStoreAPI for products, users, and orders
-- Real-time syncing and persistent cart state with Redux Toolkit and sessionStorage
+- 🛒 Persistent shopping cart with Redux Toolkit + sessionStorage
+- 🧾 Order management with detailed user-specific histories
-- Responsive UI styled with a custom earthy color palette
+- 🎨 Fully responsive UI styled with a custom earthy color palette
-- Order management with detailed views and user-specific histories
+- 🧪 Unit and integration testing with Jest and React Testing Library
+- 🚀 GitHub Actions for continuous integration and testing on each push/PR

 ---